-County Code (CO_CODE): Text, width = 3
+County Code (CO_CODE): Text, width = 5

-The FIPS, State and MetroGIS standard county code for the county in which the address resides
+The combination of the two character state numeric code and the three character county code in which the address resides.
+Both state and county codes are national, state and MetroGIS approved standards.

 Domain: ANSI_County (See Appendix A)